devlike-code/moho/README.md

 To use `moho`, create one or more `.moho` files and then run:

 ```
-moho -r <folder where your moho files are>
+moho <folder where your moho files are>
 ```

-In this repo, you can run `moho -r ./test` to see the generated files.
+In this repo, you can run `moho ./test` to see the generated files.

 Calling `moho` will generate `.h` and `.cpp` files within that folder next to the `.moho` files.
 Here's a sample for a `.moho` file: